pramnora/LinuxMint-OS/README.md

 - https://github.com/linuxmint/xed - (xed, is a MDI/Multiple Document Interface, or, 'tabbed' text editor...; thus, allowing you to have open multiple different file types, all together at once; you can switch tab order by using simple 'drag and drop'; it also uses 'syntax highlighting' for: CSS/HTML/-etc. All of the normal text editing commands works: [CTRL]+[S] Save/[C] Copy/[X] Cut/[V] Paste/[N] New tab/[W] close current tab/[Q] Quit editor/-etc.)

+### Programming

+- Python3, came automatically right out of the box.